geographyclub/images-to-ebook/README.md

 ## Introduction

-This script is used to make the ebook (epub) version of GClub World Atlas.
-Each page is exported as an image then built into epub structured documents.
+These files are used to make the ebook (epub) version of GClub World Atlas.
+Each page of the book is exported as an image then built into epub structured documents.

 ## Files